 The Board has overall responsibility for climate-related matters that affect the Group.
-The "Matters Reserved for the Board" includes Environmental, Social and Governance ("ESG") matters to ensure there is clear oversight of ESG-related considerations, including climate change.
+The "Matters reserved for the Board" include Environmental, Social and Governance ("ESG") matters to ensure there is clear oversight of ESG-related considerations, including climate change.
 The Board's key responsibilities regarding climate change include:

-- Approving the Company's ESG Policy, ensuring it remains aligned with the Company's strategic objectives - Overseeing the Company's process for identifying, assessing and managing climate-related risks - Monitoring the Company's climaterelated risks and opportunities over the short, medium and long term, and the actions being taken in response - Assessing the impact of climate-related risks and opportunities on the Company's business, strategy and financial planning - Approving the metrics and targets used by the Company to assess and manage relevant climate-related risks and opportunities and monitor performance against targets
+- Ensuring the Company's approach to ESG matters remains aligned with the Company's strategic objectives - Oversight over TCFD disclosures - Overseeing the Company's process for identifying, assessing and managing climate-related risks - Monitoring the Company's climate-related risks and opportunities over the short, medium and long term, and actions being taken in response - Assessing the impact of climate-related risks and opportunities on the Company's business, strategy and financial planning - Approving the metrics and targets used by the Company to assess and manage relevant climate-related risks and opportunities and monitor performance against targets